About me, site privacy stuff and contact info appear below

 "Annexmaster" is my made-up term combining the name of this website, the Glassic "Annex" and "webmaster" - a term for the person who oversees the technical stuff on a particular website.

-Sometimes, when I interject a comment in someone else's article or story, I will add MY remarks in Purple - like my car's color.
+Sometimes, when I interject a comment in someone else's article or story, I will add MY remarks in Purple - like my first Glassic' color (# 1254). - while my current car (# 689) is RED and BLUE, I will continue to use purple for my remarks.

-I am a Tampa Bay resident, a former school Business Manager retired early from the public school system in the Maryland suburbs of Washington DC.
+I was a Tampa Bay resident, a former school Business Manager retired ( in 1997) early from the public school system in the Maryland suburbs of Washington DC.
+I relocated to the suburbs North of San Diego, CA in Sept 2009.
 I am a computer hobbyist and amateur web publisher.
 I have great faith in the web's ability to help us share common interests for our mutual benefit.
 The Washington area IBM users group's motto was "Users helping users" -- a fitting theme for Glassic owners as well!

 Don and his Glassic pose on the Gulf of Mexico